20 Inbound Sales Email Templates With up to 57% Reply Rate

 Thanks!

 The subject line uses urgency to persuade the recipient to open up.
 The first paragraph opens a dialogue, while the second paragraph spells out the benefit simply and clearly: increasing their open/reply rates by up to 30%.
-There’s also the reassurance this is for real, based on proven examples.
+There’s also the reassurance this is for real, based on proven inbound sales examples.

-Subj: Reply trial – What can we do for you?
+Reply trial – What can we do for you?

 Hi {FirstName},